|

 read that the band (or at least most of them) were seen at the gig

 fuelling rumours that the band would reunite.
-How did this come about – I
+How did this come about –

-many never saw this happening for whatever reason.
-Was it as simple as
+as many never saw this happening for whatever reason.
+Was it as simple

-someone emailing you all and then you emailing each other as has been
+as someone emailing you all and then you emailing each other as has been

 suggested?

 More or less, yes.
-That ‘someone’ was Chris O’Donnell, a former manager of
+That ‘someone’ was Chris O’Donnell, a former manager

-ours now connected to Live Nation.
+of ours now connected to Live Nation.
 He e-mailed each of us saying he

 thought it might be a good idea for us to now consider getting back